restic/restic/doc/faq.rst

     $ echo "$HOME/documents"
     /home/john/documents

-Expansions are handled by the shell only and not by restic.
+Most expansions are handled by the shell only and not by restic.
+Glob expansions like ** or * on the other hand are being handled by restic directly.

 How can I specify encryption passwords automatically?
 -----------------------------------------------------